 This presents some interesting opportunities in both individual stocks and stock market indices.

-Investment bank JP Morgan has a year-end target for the S&P 500 stock market index of $4,400.
-They highlight that while the equity price to earnings ratio is expensive traditionally, they’re not that expensive when considering low interest rates around the world and the upcoming growth prospects.
+Investment bank analysts at Credit Suisse have a year-end 2022 price target for the S&P 500 stock market index at $5,200.
+They highlight that while the equity price to earnings ratio is expensive traditionally, they’re not that expensive when considering low interest rates (which are still low even with the Fed expecting to increase them 3 times in 2022) around the world and the upcoming growth prospects.